dominik791/react-testing-guide/README.md

 ![dependency3](./images/dependency3a.png)

 It tells Karma to use Chai, Sinon and sinon-chai.
-Just put ‘chai-sinon’ in frameworks property of Karma config.
+To do so, just put ‘chai-sinon’ in frameworks property of Karma config.
 And if we do so, we don’t need to put Sinon, Chai, sinon-chai separately.

 <br/>